 What this means for customers

 Before 1st Jan 2021, Britons were free to buy from anywhere within the EU without having to pay import duties and charges.
 Online orders under £135 will now have UK VAT added at the point of sale.
 Whereas purchases over £135 will have import/ customs duty, UK VAT, and admin for couriers added to the total price.
-In some cases, this could mean 40% of the original product price being added on top for extra charges.
+In some cases, this could mean 40% of the original product price being added on top of extra charges.

 Many EU retailers have decided the paperwork for collecting the UK VAT is simply not worth it.
 These will no longer supply UK customers.